w-chang/ae353-sp24/docs/README.md

 #### 1 Install Miniconda for MacOS

+* **If you already have Miniconda installed, you can ignore this step.**

+* **If you have some other distribution of conda installed (Anaconda, Miniforge, etc.), we reccomend that you first uninstall that distribution then install Miniconda.**

 If you do not have Miniconda already installed, open the Terminal.
 Run these four commands to quickly and quietly install the latest 64-bit version of the installer.

 ```bash
 mkdir -p ~/miniconda3